xumaple/website/blog/data/posts/raw.20210913.md

 The next question I'm asking myself is, should this whole project be *one* web app, or multiple, one for each general endpoint?
 If I make everything a single project, then styling things consistently becomes very simple.
 However, as it grows, it becomes increasingly difficult to build, since things are not as well compartmentalizeable... (wow that is a BIG word.. *is* it a word??
 [Merriam webster says no...](https://www.merriam-webster.com/dictionary/compartmentalizeable))

 ANYWAYS, I debated it for awhile, and I decided to proceed by building the blog component as its own web app.
 In the future, if I want to share styles across my multiple components, I can find some way to refactor it.
 Even if it has to be a bit hacky, I'm sure I'll be able to figure out a way :)

+So.... everything got moved into the blog folder.
+Woohoo!
+I'm calling it a day here.

+You can see my progress [here](https://github.com/xumaple/website/tree/75edb00cc49c198a7263e7c0c42d0f8dd01121d5)!